ewilan-riviere/memorandum/content/documentation/development/operating-systems/linux/phpmyadmin-nginx.md

 You can connect to phpMyAdmin with MySQL informations, so basically if you follow [**LEMP MySQL**](/guides/linux/lemp/#_2-mysql) steps, you can use `root` as *username* and `password` as *password* if you not setup a high level of security.
 It's better to use a custom user to connect to phpMyAdmin for security reasons (because `root` have ALL rights and it's better to disable `root` connection).

 ## 2. Fix phpMyAdmin errors

+You can have some errors when you use phpMyAdmin, search here if your error exist below.

 ### 2. a.
 Configure `blowfish_secret`